Everything You Need to Know About Blueberries

 - Before storing, remove any crushed or moldy berries to prevent the rest from spoiling.

 - Like other tender fruit, blueberries have a natural bloom or slight white coating.
-This is naturally created by the plant to protect the fruit so wait to wash your berries until you are ready to enjoy them.
+The plant produces this in order to protect the fruit, so wait to wash your berries until you are ready to enjoy them.

 - Freeze blueberries on a cookie sheet in a single layer.
 Once frozen, transfer them to a re-sealable bag or container.
 This keeps them from sticking together.

-- Add frozen blueberries to a smoothie, yogurt, oatmeal, etc.
+- Add frozen blueberries to a smoothie, yogurt, oatmeal, muffins, pancakes etc.

 - When shopping in the store, give the container of fresh berries a shake to see whether they move freely.
 If they don’t, this may be a sign that they are soft and damaged or moldy.

-- Wash your blueberries in a salad spinner to keep them intact and dry them at the same time!
+- Wash your blueberries in a salad spinner to keep them intact while drying them at the same time.

 Produce: bananas, lemon, peaches, raspberries, strawberries, blackberries, mango, spinach, lemon, lime, watermelon, beets, orange, kiwi, and coconut